We analyzed HTTP protocol adoption in 2026: 27.8% of the web still runs HTTP/1.x (July 2026 Update)

 Is HTTP/3 actually faster than HTTP/2 in 2026?

 Not universally.
 A peer-reviewed paper at the 2024 ACM Web Conference, "QUIC is not Quick Enough over Fast Internet" by Zhang et al., measured QUIC delivering up to 45.2% less throughput than HTTP/2 at 1 Gbps on Chrome.
 The performance gap begins at 500-600 Mbps.
 The root causes are QUIC's user-space ACK handling and missing UDP Generic Receive Offload (GRO) support in mainstream kernels.
 HTTP/3 still wins on high-latency and lossy networks (mobile, emerging markets), where Akamai has measured around 30% latency reduction.
 But on fast fiber broadband in developed markets, HTTP/2 is typically the faster choice in 2026.
-This explains why HTTP/3 adoption peaked at 22.16% in January 2026 and has been declining since.
+This explains why HTTP/3 adoption peaked in 2023, retreated through early 2026, and has now held flat near 21% for a full year (20.50% in Q2 2025, 21.04% in Q2 2026, inside a 0.6-point monthly band across January to May) rather than resuming its climb.

 Is HTTP/3 the same as QUIC?